Slow Cooker Potato Soup

 Then once everything has slow cooked, you’ve gotta do the final step on the stovetop.
 I know, I know, this recipe isn’t 100% slow cooker.
-But in order to have a soup that’s nice and thick and avoid using heavy cream (with all of that unnecessary fat and calories), we need to make a quick and easy creamy roux on the stove.
+But in order to have a soup that’s nice and thick and avoid using heavy cream, we need to make a quick and easy creamy roux on the stove.

-So just melt your butter (or you can use reserved bacon grease, if you fried the bacon on the stove) and whisk it together with some flour to form a roux.
+So just melt your butter (or you can use reserved bacon grease, if you fried the bacon on the stove, which will be way more flavorful) and whisk it together with some flour to form a roux.
 Then whisk in a can of evaporated milk.
 And once the mixture comes to a simmer, it will thicken up into a really thick gravy-like mixture.
 Add that to directly to the slow cooker, and give everything a stir.

 And then if you’d like an even thicker soup (which I recommend), use a potato masher to mash up about half of the potatoes in the soup.
 Or you can just leave them all chunky.
 Up to you.

 And then…ta da!
-A big pots of Slow Cooker Potato Soup is officially ready to enjoy!
+A big crock pot full of delicious, creamy Slow Cooker Potato Soup will be yours to enjoy!

 You’re welcome to serve it up plain…